joiiewang/ProjectFrontendCC/README.md

 ## Installation
 ### Prerequisites

 This project was developed on a CentOS 8 Docker instance.
+The following commands were used to install prerequisites:

 yum -y install openssh-server sudo python3 zlib-devel bzip2 bzip2-devel readline readline-devel openssl-devel sqlite-devel which gcc libffi-devel passwd vim nano glibc-locale-source glibc-langpack-en npm